IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/unit_models/valve.rst

 configuration option ``pressure_flow_callback``.
 The callback allows both the form and flow basis of the pressure-flow equation to be specified.

-The callback can added parameters and variables as needed.
+The callback can add parameters and variables as needed.
 It is recommended that only the ``pressure_flow_equation`` be specified as additional constraints would not be scaled by the valve model's scaling routines.
 The pressure flow relation generally should be written in the form below to facilitate scaling where :math:`F`